 You’ve decided you are going to invest time and money into making your home more age-in-place ready.
 Now, comes the hard part!
 Finding a contractor, designer, or architect with expertise in this area.

 If you have already spent some time asking around for referrals, you are probably beginning to get the sense that you are hunting for a needle in a haystack — and you would be right.
 The number of contractors, designers, and architects who have experience adapting homes to make them age-in-place ready is very limited…but some DO exist.

 Put on a pot of tea, relax, settle in, and prepare to do some research.
 Chances are it will take you some time to discover a local contractor, designer, or architect who can successfully transform your house into an age-in-place ready home.
 If living in your own home for a lifetime is important to you, then it is definitely worth investing some time into finding that person.

 We’ve provided information and tips below that will help you to get started.

 How to Find an Aging in Place Contractor

-When it comes to creating a future-proof home or to modifying a part of the home to make it more easily accessible, the devil is truly in the details.
-For a person who needs to rely on a walker or wheelchair for mobility — inches matter!
-The incorrect positioning of as little as one wall or fixture can be the critical difference between a person who uses a walker or wheelchair being able to use the space independently versus not being able to access a part of the home at all.
+When it comes to creating a future-proof home or to making a part of your home more easily accessible, the devil is truly in the details.
+For any person who relies on a walker or wheelchair for mobility — inches matter!
+The incorrect positioning of as little as one wall or fixture can be the critical difference between a person who uses a walker or wheelchair being able to use a space independently and them not being able to use the space at all.

 It is therefore ideal to try to choose a contractor who is already experienced in making homes age-in-place ready because they can assist you in making wise design choices and help to best ensure you get it right the first time.
 Sounds great!
 Now how do you find that person?
 Below, we have outlined four different ways to identify contractors who are knowledgeable about Aging-in-Place home modifications.